natalie-poulson/react-native/README.md

 **Pros:**
 Time Saver
-Just code once - provides support for iOS and Android platforms
+Just code once - provides support for both iOS and Android platforms

 Only supports "native" compoenents (not HTML)